mbevand/silentarmy/TROUBLESHOOTING.md

 ## Performance

-Not achieving the performance you expected?
+Not reaching the sol/s performance you expected?

+* Try running a different number of instances using the `silentarmy --instances N` argument.
+Try 1, 2, 3, or more.
+Note that each instance requires 805 MB of GPU memory.
+* If 1 instance still requires more GPU memory than available, edit `param.h` and set `NR_ROWS_LOG` to `19` (this reduces the per-instance memory usage to 671 MB) and run with `--instances 1`.
 * By default SILENTARMY mines with only one device/GPU; make sure to specify all the GPUs in the `--use` option, for example `silentarmy --use 0,1,2` if the host has three devices with IDs 0, 1, and 2.
-* If a GPU has less than 2 GB of GPU memory, run `silentarmy --instances 1` (1 instance uses ~0.8 GB of memory, 2 instances use ~1.6 GB of memory.)
-* If 1 instance still requires too much memory, edit `param.h` and set `NR_ROWS_LOG` to `19` (this reduces the per-instance memory usage to ~670 MB) and run with `--instances 1`.
+* Update your graphics card driver.
+The OpenCL compiler comes with the driver and occasionally new driver versions significantly tweak or improve it.